chandrewz/chandrewz.github.io/_harp/public/blog/start-a-blog-with-harp.md

 I had [chandrewz.github.io](http://chandrewz.github.io) up for a while with nothing on it.
-I decided to finally put up a blog and I'd write down things I google at work.
+I decided to put up a blog and I'd write down things I google at work.
 I was considering Pelican before stumbling upon Harp.js.
-Somehow, I found the installation process much easier and that converted me.
+I found Harp's installation process much easier and that converted me.

 #### Installing Harp (make sure `npm` is installed)